 Christmas tree needles can get stuck in paws or in mouths if chewed.
 Try to clear away fallen needles where possible.

 Some dogs will be able to sniff out tasty treats under the tree, and will be delighted by the challenge of unwrapping them!!
 Keep edible presents out of your pets’ reach, especially chocolate and alcohol.

 If you have an open fire, make sure you use a fireguard to stop your dog getting too close.
 If you have turned the central heating on, check that your dog hasn’t fallen asleep underneath as they can burn the fur on their back!

 When walking your dog in the cold weather, be careful of the cold ground on his paws.
 Avoid walking over frosty grass and watch out for salt grit, which can cause contact dermatitis.
 Wash your dog’s feet after a walk in the snow with baby wipes or a wet towel.

 Watch out for your dog pulling the Christmas tree – he may become tangled or cause the tree to topple over.
 Ensure your tree is stable by investing in a sturdy base.

 Fireworks over New Year can be a source of anxiety to many cats and dogs.
 Make sure your pet is calm and comfortable by using a pheromone diffuser like Adaptil or Feliway and making sure your pet has a hideaway place where he feels safe in case it starts to sound scary outside.
 Close the curtains and turn on the TV or radio to help with distraction, but don’t fuss or comfort your pet if he is showing signs of fear – this only confirms that your pet is right to be afraid.

 10. We wish you a merry Christmas:

 Last but definitely not least, don’t forget to give your pet lots of extra love and cuddles this Christmas – after all, they deserve it!
-Check out our selection of festive dog and cat gifts for your furry companion that will arrive just in time for Christmas.
+Check out our selection of festive dog gifts for your furry companion that will arrive just in time for Christmas.